Job Security

 By comparison, job stability relates to how long an employee will stay in the same job without changes.
 Job stability was something that previous generations could expect, exemplified by that old cliché about getting a gold watch after spending 40 years with the same company.

-This does not seem to be the case anymore.
-Unlike in the past, most companies fill most of their positions through external hiring.
-If the average employee wants to progress, they need to move, and that’s the end of their stability.
+But this isn’t the case anymore.
+Unlike in the past, most companies fill many of their positions through external hiring.
+If the average employee wants to progress, they need to move companies, and that’s the end of their stability.

 In short, a stable job is secure, but not every secure job is stable.